 From the precision diagrams, we can see the potential of our methods to give highly accurate results.
 The high precision is quite remarkable, given the fact that only information about the citation graph, not about the content of the papers, is used in our methods.
-Moreover, the small vector and flow metrics perform substantially better than CCIDF, while the big vector metric performs similarly to Node similarity in the citation graph
+Moreover, the small vector and flow metrics perform substantially better than CCIDF, while the big vector metric performs similarly to

 '''

 GraphBuilding(Paper1, Paper2, MaxExpandLayer)

 Put Paper1 and Paper2 into ProcessQueue.

 Initialize empty graph G

-Set W = end element of the ProcessQueue
+Set W = \text{end element of the } ProcessQueue

 Set ExpandLayer = 0

 While(ProcessQueue is not Empty)

-\dot{S}et P = pop one paper out of ProcessQueue
+Set P = \text{pop one paper out of } ProcessQueue

 Create a new node for P in G // P cannot be in G

 For each paper Q citing P or cited by P

 if Q already in G then add edge between P and Q

 else if Q is not in ProcessQueue and ExpandLayer < MaxExpandLayer

 put Q in ProcessQueue // hence papers in ProcessQueue are not in G

 End for

 If P = W then

 ExpandLayer = ExpandLayer + 1

-Set W = end of ProcessQueue
+Set W = \text{end of } ProcessQueue

-End If

 End While

 Return (G)

 '''